adithya-adee/News-Feed-Generation/README.md

 - Fetches news articles from the News API based on user-selected categories and search queries.
 - User authentication and profile management using Clerk API.
-- User interest tracking through keyword management.
+- User interest tracking through keyword management.(The keyBERT library extracts the keywords form articles description and stores it in your database.
+When logged in it shows ur preference from the last 2 searches or clicked article.)
 - Responsive design for optimal viewing on different devices.

 ## Technologies Used